tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Incineration

 Creatures slain by ammunition with this property are reduced to ash when they die.
 They’re not going to come back as zombies, or rise as vampires, or be used as husks by demons.

 ---

+#### Invisibility

+If you miss with this arrow, you become invisible until the end of your next turn, or until you attack, whichever comes sooner.

+---